Department of Health

 The other betrayal has come to the for after the MHRA approved highly misleading labelling of a homeopathic preparation.
 At the time,

-, when the principle was approved by the MHRA, just about every scientific organisation, even the Royal Society, condemned the action.
+in 2006, when the principle was approved by the MHRA, just about every scientific organisation, even the Royal Society, condemned the action.
 What was discouraging that the clinical organisations all stayed silent.
 It is still a mystery why the MHRA made this enormous mistake, Some said that European regulations required it, but that is quite untrue, as Les Rose has shown.
 It appears to have been the result of a pusillanimous MHRA bowing to pressure from a deeply unscientific Department of Health (a letter from Caroline Flint at the time borders on the surreal).

 On 20 May 2009, the British Medical Journal printed an article Drugs agency grants its first licence to homoeopathic product by Deborah Cohen (available free).
 The comments were mostly highly critical of the MHRA.
 The BMJ asked, as it does from time to time, for my comment to be converted to a letter

-.
+for the print edition.
 That isn’t freely available, so here it is.

 It is, I suppose, just a sign of the chaos that reigns in the multiple agencies and quangos responsible for ‘regulation’ that one arm of government proposes action that a different branch would consider illegal.
 That is an inevitable consequence of trying to regulate something without first deciding whether it is nonsense or not.
 The Department of Health appears to be quite incapable of grasping this simple and obvious fact.